 In December, I wrote a blog about why you should conduct your people, not manage.
 This blog walks through the leadership structure of a symphony.
-I briefly discussed the unique culture of the respect musical organizations hold.
+I briefly discussed the unique culture of respect musical organizations hold.
 This topic has struck a chord with many people and opened conversations, which has lead me to expand on the topic.

 Firstly, yes…it does exist

 Just about every company professes to have a culture of respect.
 But unfortunately for them, most people lack self-awareness too.
 Saying you have a culture of respect doesn’t mean you actually have one.
 There are tells in conduct that show how respectful your organization really is.
 These are few of the big warning signs: